Shagshag/prestashop-documentation/DiscountCore.md

 * **Warning:** this constant is **deprecated**.
 This means that this constant will likely be removed in a future version.
-* This constant is defined in classes\Discount.php line 33
+* This constant is defined in [classes/Discount.php line 33](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Discount.php#33)

 ### FREE_SHIPPING